Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cortisol, also known as the stress hormone, is released by the adrenal glands.
 It spikes in response to various types of stress and is triggered by the brain when your sympathetic nervous system goes into fight-or-flight mode.

-Cortisol is an essential hormone that affects nearly every organ and tissue and plays many roles.
-In addition to regulating the body's stress response, cortisol inhibits inflammation, regulates blood pressure and blood sugar, controls sleep cycles, and helps control the body's use of fats, carbohydrates, proteins, and metabolism.
+Cortisol is an essential hormone that affects most organs and tissues and plays many roles.
+In addition to regulating the body's stress response, cortisol inhibits inflammation, regulates blood pressure and blood sugar, controls sleep cycles, and helps control the body's use of fats, carbohydrates, and proteins, or metabolism.

-However, prolonged release of stress hormones can have negative effects on health.
+However, prolonged release of stress hormones can have negative impacts on health.

 Nutritionist Eli Brecher, host of The Gut 360 Podcast, shares five signs of high cortisol.
 She says many people often don't realize they have high levels of the stress hormone.